Join our Hostile Environment Safety Training (HEST), a 2-day safety and risk management refresher course in Hexenagger.

 - How to extract a casualty from vehicles.
 Reduce the chances of an accident

-Day 1: Collection of participants between 14:00 and 14:30 at Munich airport, please ensure that your flight lands by no later than 13:30.
-Followed by two hours course.
-Dinner at 20.30 at Schloss Hexenagger.
+Day 1 - Collection of participants between 14:00 and 14:30 at Munich airport, please ensure that your flight lands by no later than 13:30.
+Followed by a 2-hour course.
+Dinner at 20:30 at Schloss Hexenagger.

 - Safety awareness